 Credit card bonuses

 Credit card welcome bonuses are the quickest and easiest way to earn crazy amounts of points & miles quickly.
-It used to be possible to sign up for the same exact card over and over again in order to earn the same bonus every few months.
+It used to be possible to apply for the same exact card over and over again in order to earn the same bonus every few months.
 Most card issuers have stopped allowing that, but for most of us that’s OK.
-At any given time, our Best Credit Card Offers page shows over 5 million points & miles up for grabs across dozens of credit cards.
-And, if you play your cards right (see what I did there?) you can often get the same card again.
-For details on this, see: Can you get the same credit card again?
+At any given time, our Best Credit Card Offers page shows over 8 million points & miles up for grabs across dozens of credit cards.
+And, if you play your cards right (see what I did there?) you may be able to get some of the same cards again.
+For details on this, see our guide to credit card application rules.
 See also: Take the stress out of credit card bonus hunting: Travel Freely.

 A related technique for earning points is through credit card refer-a-friend offers.
-Often it’s possible to get large point bonuses when a friend uses your referral to sign up for a card.
-Amex even lets you refer friends to card you don’t have!
+Often it’s possible to get large point bonuses when a friend uses your referral to apply for a card.
+Amex even lets you refer friends to cards you don’t have!

 Shopping portals

 If you’re planning to buy something online anyway, you might as well earn extra miles, points or cash back by starting your shopping with an online shopping portal.
 Most airline loyalty programs, and some hotel chains, have their own branded portals.
-Similarly, some banks have them too (Chase, for example, lets you earn extra Ultimate Rewards points by shopping through their portal).
+Similarly, some banks have them too.
 And many cash back portals are out there too.
 Every portal offers different numbers of points per dollar, and those rates change daily.
 And they each link to different online merchants.
 The best way to find the best portal for your needs is to first determine where you want to shop (e.g. Macys, Home Depot, etc.) and then use CashBackMonitor to find the portal that currently offers the best rewards for that merchant.

 Credit card bonus categories

 Many credit cards offer extra points for spend within certain categories.
-Examples include the Chase Sapphire Reserve which offers 3X for travel & dining; Amex Gold which offers 4X for US restaurants and 4X for US supermarkets (up to $25K per year spend, then 1X); and US Bank Altitude Reserve which offers 3X for travel and mobile wallet purchases (e.g. Apple Pay, Samsung Pay, etc.).
+Examples include the Chase Sapphire Reserve which offers 3X for travel & dining; Amex Gold which offers 4X for restaurants and 4X for US supermarkets (up to $25K per year spend, then 1X); the Citi Premier which offers 3X at supermarkets, dining, gas stations, flights, hotels, and travel agencies; and US Bank Altitude Reserve which offers 3X for travel and mobile wallet purchases (e.g. Apple Pay, Samsung Pay, etc.).

 Award bookings